Become a Teacher, With Us

 This program may be more affordable than you think.

-- We provide a $20,000 stipend during the first year of the program, in addition to covering the cost of Johns Hopkins’ healthcare, books and materials for the master’s program, plus, room and board for Summer Institute.
+- We provide a minimum $20,000 stipend during the first year of the program, in addition to covering the cost of Johns Hopkins’ healthcare, books and materials for the master’s program, plus, room and board for Summer Institute.

 7. Will I make enough money once I graduate?
 What is my earning potential?